MorenoLaQuatra/THExt_demo/ACL2021_THExt_AI.md

 - However, pitch and intensity features are extracted from the speech signal at the frame level.

-- The turn-based parser's task is also more com- plex: it has to perform both SU segmentation and parsing, rather than parsing alone.
+- The turn-based parser's task is also more complex: it has to perform both SU segmentation and parsing, rather than parsing alone.

 - We report the model's performance with and without prosodic features during the segmentation and parsing steps.